ztbian-bzt/SPAFPN/Rebuttal to fNqL.md

 Our work follows the strategy of "Light Fusion, Heavy Decouple", and uses the convenient Pyramid Fusion module to fuse multi-scale features (" Light Fusion ").
 And the Multi-Concat module decouples multi-scale features back into individual scales (" Heavy Decouple ").

-The ASFF module is similar in effect and structure to our Pyramid Fusion module (the difference is that Pyramid Fusion is more lightweight and uses concatenation to fuse multi-scale features).
+The ASFF module is similar in effect and structure to our Pyramid Fusion module and the main difference is that Pyramid Fusion is more lightweight and uses concatenation to fuse multi-scale features.

 In the article of YOLOv4 [2], it has been shown that the performance of ASFF is weaker than that of PAFPN [3], a subsequent proposed Neck structure.
 Our work SPAFPN complements PAFPN with multi-scale fusion features, and the performance is significantly higher than PAFPN (shown in Table 5).
 The portability of SPAFPN is also guaranteed.